 Adults born during or after 1957 should have 1 dose, unless they have had mumps diagnosed by a health care practitioner.
 Pregnant women and people with an impaired immune system should not be given such live-attenuated vaccines.

 Postexposure vaccination does not protect against mumps from that exposure.
 Mumps immune globulin is no longer available, and serum immune globulin is not helpful.
-The Centers for Disease Control and Prevention now recommend isolation of infected patients with standard and respiratory droplet precautions for 5 days after the onset of parotitis.
-Susceptible contacts should be vaccinated, but this intervention is unlikely to abort an outbreak in progress.
-Nonimmune asymptomatic healthcare providers should be excused from work from 11 days after the initial exposure until 25 days after the last exposure.
+The Centers for Disease Control and Prevention recommend isolation of infected patients with standard and respiratory droplet precautions for 5 days after the onset of parotitis.
+Susceptible contacts should be vaccinated, and a 3rd dose is recommended for previously immunized people at increased risk of mumps during an outbreak, as determined by public health officials.
+Robust data are lacking, but a 3rd dose and additional measures may help control an outbreak (1 Prevention reference Mumps is an acute, contagious, systemic viral disease, usually causing painful enlargement of the salivary glands, most commonly the parotids.
+Complications may include orchitis, meningoencephalitis... read more ).
+Nonimmune asymptomatic health care practitioners should be excused from work from 12 days after the initial exposure through 25 days after the last exposure.

 Mumps causes painful enlargement of the salivary glands, most commonly the parotids.